scalar/scalar/.changeset/odd-horses-carry.md

 '@scalar/api-reference': minor
 ---

-feat(api-reference): moved some exported reference types to new standalone @scalar/types package
+feat: move some of the types to the new @scalar/types package